How to Prepare Your Garden Before Vacation

 Going away this summer?
 With a little preparation, you can leave your garden for a week or two without worry.
 Follow these steps to help your garden survive your absence.

 It can be difficult to leave your garden for a vacation or work travel.
 This is especially true if you have a vegetable garden or a kitchen garden.
-Imagine tomatoes ripening and summer quash about to enter the crazy growth season.
-Some gardeners just don't take vacations in the summer.
+Imagine tomatoes ripening and summer squash about to enter the crazy growth season.
+Some gardeners just don’t take vacations in the summer.

-A long weekend or a week with scattered showers predicted won't be too hard on your plants.
-If you are planning to be away for two weeks or more during a hot dry spell, it could mean disaster unless you take some extra steps.
+A long weekend or a week with scattered showers predicted won’t be too hard on your plants.
+If you are planning to be away for two weeks or more during a hot, dry spell, it could mean disaster unless you take some extra steps.

 Keeping the Garden Watered While Away